BayonetArch/readable_time/README.md

  ````

 ### NOTE ###
-This library works on unix systems and is not  guaranted to work on windows(who gives an flip anyway right?)
+This library works on unix systems and is not  guaranted to work on windows(who gives a flip anyway right?)